You gotta have character!

-A chachka is a trinket, a cup, a bracelet thingie, any little thing that are usually given out as a remembrance of a special event or achievement.
+A chachka is a trinket, a cup, a bracelet thingie, a souvenirs, any little thing that are usually given out as a remembrance of a special event or achievement.

 You attended a training seminar or completed a special course…at the end, they sent you back with a chachka or two.
 If your company has a new slogan or is holding a special promotion, they’ll use distribute “branded goodies” to the employees.
 You USCCers surely remember those li’l piggies!

-When you’ve been around for awhile & get to do a lot of different stuff, you accumulate chachkas.
-And if someone says “Wow, that one’s interesting!”, then you offer to let them have it.
+When you’ve been around for awhile & get to do a lot of different stuff, you accumulate quite a few chachkas.
+And if someone says “Wow, that one’s interesting!”, then you offer to let them “have it”.

-I always wanted my own mini fridge & coffee maker, but I figured that would appear as too stuffy.
-Never, ever wanted to be accused of that!
+I always wanted my own mini fridge & coffee maker, but I figured that would appear to others as being a bit too pretentious & stuffy.

 Loved the big white boards!!!